alessandrodorazio/alessandrodorazio/README.md

 ### Hi there 👋

+I'm Alessandro, an 🇮🇹 software developer.
+I'm currently working on Web solutions for financial advisors.
+I'm taking a Bachelor Degree in Computer Science at University of L'Aquila, Italy.

+Actually, I'm learning advanced topics of software development, to make my job better and better.
+I'm also studying Artificial Intelligence, like Automated Reasoning and Machine Learning.

+Feel free to contact me at me@alessandrodorazio.it

 <!--
 **alessandrodorazio/alessandrodorazio** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.